 To book a water taxi trip to Caines Head, just use our calendar to find the time that works best.
 Have any questions about our Miller’s Landing to Caines Head water taxi service?
 You can always email or phone us with questions you might have and we’re happy to provide answers.

-Our water taxi leaves Miller’s Landing every two hours starting 7:30 a.m. till 3:30 p.m.
+Our water taxi leaves Miller’s Landing every two hours from 7:30 a.m. to 3:30 p.m.
 Explore the best of Caines Head with our convenient and accommodating water taxi.

-If you are booking a charter and lodging and your charter, water taxi or kayaking is cancelled due to weather you are still responsible for the lodging or camping reservations and the normal cancellation policy applies.
+If you are booking a charter and lodging and your charter, water taxi, or kayaking is canceled due to weather, you are still responsible for the lodging or camping reservations and the normal cancellation policy applies.
 All of our activities are possible during rain, so rain does not constitute a cancellation.
 Miller’s Landing is not responsible for vehicle break downs, personal emergencies, flight delays, health issues or other unforeseen hardships.
-We will try very hard to work with you but the cancellation policy will need to be applied if we cannot issue a raincheck or find an alternative solution that appeals to both parties.
+We will try very hard to work with you, but the cancellation policy will need to be applied if we cannot issue a raincheck or find an alternative solution that appeals to both parties.